smithy-lang/smithy/docs/source/spec/core.rst

 .. code-block:: smithy

-    namespace smithy.example

     metadata foo = {
-        MyString: MyString,
+        String: String,
     }

-    string MyString
+    string String

-The object key remains the same literal string value while the value is treated as a shape ID and resolves to the string literal ``"smithy.example#MyString"``.
+The object key remains the same literal string value of ``String`` while the value is treated as a shape ID and resolves to the string literal ``"smithy.api#String"``.
 This IDL model is equivalent to the following JSON AST model:

 .. code-block:: json

     {
         "smithy": "0.5.0",
-        "shapes": {
-            "smithy.example#MyString": {
-                "type": "string"
-            }
-        },
         "metadata": {
-            "MyString": "smithy.example#MyString"
+            "String": "smithy.api#String"
         }
     }